joshbegley/nyt-latest/README.md

 `The gunman was a high school senior who frequently missed school and struggled to get along with classmates, acquaintances said on Tuesday.`\
 https://nytimes.com/2022/05/25/us/texas-gunman-bullied.html?searchResultPosition=3

-**Read the report on lockdown parties at Downing Street.**\
+**Read the report on lockdown parties in Downing Street.**\
-`A senior British civil servant, Sue Gray, compiled a report on parties held at Downing Street in violation of Covid lockdown rules.
+`A senior British civil servant, Sue Gray, compiled a report on parties held in Downing Street in violation of Covid lockdown rules.
 The scandal has put pressure on Prime Minister Boris Johnson.`\
 https://nytimes.com/interactive/2022/05/25/world/europe/final-report-uk-lockdown-parties.html?searchResultPosition=4

 **19 Murdered Children**\